tak-bro/smart-contract/deferred_transaction/README.md

-# Inline action
+# Deferred Transaction with inline action
-- communicate with smart contract
+- deferred transaction

 ## How to use